 This cycle can only be broken by airlines themselves by actively using and helping support producers of SAFs.
 By investing in producers of the fuel and by making commitments to use the fuel more in the future, the aviation industry can create a demand for SAFs that incentivises more production, thereby reducing the cost of the fuel.

 Already, airlines such as KLM and Delta Airlines have stated that they’re keen to adopt and support the production of SAFs, and in fact, KLM became the first airline to run a commercial passenger flight using nothing but synthetic kerosene in January 2021.
 These are the types of moves that need to be followed by the rest of the industry as soon as possible if we’re to see real change.

 It’s a new technology, and whilst the companies producing SAFs say they’re a viable and promising option, the lack of usage around the world means we can’t really any particular impact they may have.

-But for now, it looks like the most promising solution for making flying a sustainable practice, which if we can achieve would be a huge step forward in protecting the earth and the environment for generations to come.
+But for now, it looks like the most promising solution for making flying a sustainable practice and for the potential for tourism to join in the fight against climate change, which if we can achieve would be a huge step forward in protecting the earth and the environment for generations to come.

 Here at Not In The Guidebooks, we believe in the positive power of travel, and have seen for ourselves the benefits it can have on the world.
 From creating a more tolerant, understanding society, to aiding developing countries and community’s progress and bring about a better quality of life for people around the world, travel has the power to benefit many, and to halt travel we feel would be detrimental to all these positive outcomes travel done right can have.